 My son, Greyson, is a fun, silly, and happy little boy who today, at twenty months, is a smiling toddler who climbs on everything, loves trucks, playing soccer, and gives the best hugs.

-Fortunately, a member of the myFace Team was at our side within hours of the news.
-After a whirlwind of speaking with the cleft team at the myFace Center at NYU Langone Health, we were exhausted with digesting so much new information.
+Fortunately, a member of our craniofacial care team was at our side within hours of the news.
+After a whirlwind of speaking with the team, we were exhausted with digesting so much new information.

 That’s when we were introduced to a young man who was born with a cleft lip and palate.
 As part of his bar mitzvah community service project, he was generously providing gift baskets to new parents filled with specialized products for cleft babies.
 It was only after we returned home with Greyson that we realized just how critical this basket was in the first weeks of our son’s life.